 must arrange for Hiram College to receive original/certified true documents verifying completion of secondary studies and transcripts from all post-secondary institutions where they have been enrolled.
 Documents must be sent directly to Hiram from the issuing institution.

 Applicants seeking to transfer credit to Hiram College from non-U.S. based universities and post-secondary institutions/institutes must submit all original post-secondary and university credentials directly to World Education Service (WES) for a formal course-by-course evaluation.
 Applicants who have completed less than one year of full-time post-secondary study must also submit secondary school credentials directly to WES.
 When submitting credentials to WES, you must request your evaluation be sent directly to Hiram College.
 WES automatically forwards official copies of your academic documents to Hiram along with the evaluation.
-If using WES evaluation services, please notify Hiram and do not submit post-secondary/university credentials directly to Hiram College.
+If using WES, please notify Hiram and do not submit post-secondary/university credentials directly to Hiram College.

 A Secondary Teacher or Post-Secondary Instructor recommendation is required a faculty member who has taught you in academic subjects during the final two years of your education.
 If a candidate submits the application online through the Common Application, evaluators may submit their forms online.
 If the application is submitted by email or post, evaluators must submit their forms by post directly to the Office of Admission or give them to the candidate for posting in an envelope with the signature of the evaluator across the sealed flap.